kudobuilder/kudo/keps/0019-kudo-upgrade.md

   - Updates of the KUDO manager
   - Updates of prerequisites (Namespaces, RoleBindings, ServiceAccounts, etc.)
 - How and if multiple versions of CRDs are maintained
+- Interoperability
-- How different versions of KUDO control work with different installed versions
+  - How a version of KUDO CLI work with older and newer CRD versions
 - How to handle operators that are not supported by a new KUDO version

 ### Non-Goals